 The basic idea is as follows: each pair of neighboring contexts can communicate in multiple rounds, and each request has the effect to receive at most k PEs.
-Each communication window of k PEs ranges from the $k_1$ -th PE to the $k_2$ -th (= $k_1 + k - 1$ ) PE.
-A parent context $C_i$ requests from a child context $C_j$ a pair ( $k_1, k_2$ ) and will receive some time later a package of at most k PEs; receiving $\epsilon$ indicates that $C_j$ has fewer than $k_1$ models.
+Each communication window of k PEs ranges from the k_1 -th PE to the k_2 -th (= $k_1 + k - 1$) PE.
+A parent context C_i requests from a child context C_j a pair (k_1, k_2) and will receive sometimes later a package of at most k PEs; receiving ε indicates that C_j has fewer than k_1 models.
 A parallelized version is discussed in Section 5.2.